higherkindness/mu-scala/docs/src/main/tut/core-concepts.md

 ## Service Methods

-As [gRPC], [frees-rpc] allows you to define two main kinds of service methods:
+As [gRPC], [mu-rpc] allows you to define two main kinds of service methods:

 * **Unary RPC**: the simplest way of communication, one client request, and one server response.
 * **Streaming RPC**: similar to the unary, but depending the kind of streaming, the client or server or both will send back a stream of responses.
 There are three kinds of streaming, server, client and bidirectional streaming.